woju/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     Accepted values: ``True``, ``False``

     This HVM have gui agent installed.
-This option disables full screen GUI virtualization and enables per-window seemless GUI mode.
+This option disables full screen GUI virtualization and enables per-window seamless GUI mode.
 This option will be automatically turned on during Qubes Windows Tools installation, but if you install qubes gui agent in some other OS, you need to turn this option on manually.
 You can turn this option off to troubleshoot some early HVM OS